percworld/fundamentals/README.md

 - Caching (redis)
 - Clusters (kubernetes)
 - MVC Controllers/Views (vue)
+- Take this chance to Break and Fix/Forget: madcap branching without concern

 ## What this project is about:

 The heart of this project is merely the implementation of a set of core skills that demonstrate your individual ability to build a web application with these fundamentals in mind.